 What do I wish people understood about introverts?
 Well…

-It can be a little intimidating when people ask us introverts what we’ve been up to, and we don’t want to come across as lazy.
+It can be a little intimidating when people ask us introverts what we’ve been up to, because we don’t want to be judged as lazy.

-Just because we stayed at home reading a book on days off, instead of going hiking and cycling and brunching, doesn’t mean we don’t have fun in life or that we “need to get out more”.
+We definitely stayed at home reading a book instead of going hiking and cycling and brunching.
+But doesn’t mean we don’t have fun in life or that we “need to get out more”.

 Forcing someone to be social causes unnecessary anxiety